-Year of Study I Year of Study II Year of Study III At first attempt, a student must complete courses which yield a minimum total of: 108 credits and provided that students have satisfied the prerequisites for three major courses at level II (students who have completed courses which yield a total between 72 - 107 credits will be allowed to repeat the first year of study) 48 credits at level II excluding credits previously obtained 72 credits (one major course) at level III excluding credits previously obtained Repeating students must have obtained the following cumulative credit total across all years of study: 144 credits at level I and provided that students have satisfied the prerequisites for three major courses at level II 288 credits including 144 credits at level II 432 credits including 144 credits at level III
+Year of Study I Year of Study II Year of Study III At first attempt, a student must complete courses which yield a minimum total of: 108 credits and provided that students have satisfied the prerequisites for three major courses at level II (students who have completed courses which yield a total between 72 - 107 credits will be allowed to repeat the first year of study) 48 credits at level Il excluding credits previously obtained 72 credits (one major course ) at level III excluding credits previously obtained Repeating students must have obtained the following cumulative credit total across all years of study: 144 credits at level I and provided that students have satisfied the prerequisites for three major courses at level II (Part-time students must complete their first year of study over a period of two years of registration.)
+288 credits including 144 credits at level II (Part-time students must complete their second year of study over a period of two years of registration.)
+432 credits including 144 credits at level III (Part-time students must complete their degree in a maximum of six years of registration.)

-Notwithstanding anything contained above, a student registering for a Bachelor of Science three year degree may not take longer than four years to complete the requirements.
+Notwithstanding anything contained above, a student registering for a Bachelor of Science three year degree (full-time) may not take longer than four years to complete the requirements.
 Only in exceptional circumstances, with the permission of the Senate, may this be extended by a further year.